 When looking for the best European travel insurance, travellers need to think about:

-What you want to cover
+What exactly you want to cover

 The level of cover you need

-The length of your trip
+The length of your trip.

-European travel insurance usually covers:
+The best travel insurance for Europe usually covers:

 Baggage loss: You can claim the cost of replacing lost or stolen items.